-24hrs before the event, I was still undecided weather the long drive and to and even longer drive back to see the totality was feasible.
-I decided to leave faith in a coin toss, and the eclipse won.
-I quickly packed my camera bag, grabbed some camping equipment and Buksnort.
+24 hours before the event, I was still undecided whether the long drive there and even longer drive back to see the totality was feasible.
+I decided to leave it to faith in a coin toss, and the eclipse won.
+I quickly packed my camera bag, grabbed some camping equipment and put all of it and Buksnort in the truck.
 I picked up a couple friends and set out on the 6.5hr drive to the Umatilla National Forest in Eastern Oregon.
 We arrived late Sunday night, drove a couple miles back into the forest and found a clearing with lumpy ground below and the Milky Way above.
 When we awoke in the morning, the sky was clear, and the location was perfect.
 We made coffee, packed up camp and waited in wonder.
 Then totality happened, and is was a truly ineffable experience, something I left needing to experience again.
 Guess I’ll be heading to Texas in 2024.

 A few weeks ago I noticed that I still had a $200 travel voucher that was expiring soon and decided to use it and check off my 50th state.
 I packed up the family and we flew north for a weekend in Girdwood, Alaska.
 The ruggedness of Alaska stood out to me immediately, the size and vastness was breathtaking.
 This trip was supposed to be a relaxing getaway, in fact, I only brought one camera and a couple lenses with me.
 But with 16 hours of daylight and so much to see, I left the weekend feeling like I needed a vacation from the vacation.
 Here are a few of the photos I wasn’t planning on taking.